 Nordegg is located in the North Saskatchewan River Valley at the foothills of the beautiful Canadian Rockies, along the David Thompson Highway about 3 hours from Jasper.

 Nordegg began as a coal mining operation nearly 110 years ago.
 It’s now the Brazeau Collieries Mine National Heritage Site that offers guided tours of the industrial coal mine site during the summer months.
 Significant restoration has been completed at the Nordegg mine site to keep the historic building in place.
-It is Canada’s largest industrial heritage site and has stood abandoned since the mid-1950s.
+It is Canada’s largest industrial heritage site and has been abandoned since the mid-1950s.

 The plan is to develop Nordegg into Alberta’s next mountain resort community.
 Stop in at the popular Miners Coffee Shop located near Nordegg’s gas station.
 Have a look at the restored church and the restored original bank building.
 Read more: Canadian Rocky Mountains